ZodiacalComet/green2epub/README.md

 To [fimfic2epub] by [@daniel-j] which, besides being used as a base, greatly inspired this little project.
 It's excellent if you want [Fimfiction stories][fimfiction] as a proper EPUB, so check it out!

-And to these other awesome projects that made this one less of a pain to make!
+To these other awesome projects that made this one less of a pain to make!

 - [clap], that powers the CLI with it excellent argument parser.
 - [epub-builder], that handles the actual EPUB generation.